Family Lawyer Rockville MD

 Do not make any big purchases or donations.
 This may appear to the court as a tactic to skew asset amounts or divisions.
 You should attempt to keep your finances unchanged during a divorce.

-There are numerous other decisions that could be detrimental to your divorce case, but working with a family lawyer in Rockville, MD, can help you avoid costly or damaging mistakes.
+There are numerous other decisions that could be detrimental to your divorce case, but working with a Rockville family lawyer, can help you avoid costly or damaging mistakes.
 You should try to keep things as stable as possible and maintain the status quo.
 Any big changes can create difficulty and potentially hurt your case.

 Do Look Into Pendente Lite Orders

 Knowing how to maintain the status quo when you are in a period of intense flux can seem impossible.
 If you need some guidance on what to do during this period, a Pendente lite order can be beneficial.
 This is a temporary order that will stay in effect until your divorce is finalized.
 It can establish guidelines on many common areas of disagreement between spouses, like child custody and visitation, as well as both spousal and child support.